grongierisc/iris-python-article/Article0.md

 You will see no output, because the function is defined but not called.

-🤯 Why this subtility is important ?
+🤯 Why this subtlety is important ?

 - When you import a Python script, it executes the code in that script.
   - You may don't want this to happen